SQL Constraints

 );

-This ensures the price is always greater than zero.
+This makes the price always greater than ten.

 6. DEFAULT Constraint

-The DEFAULT constraint sets a value when no value is given.
+The DEFAULT constraint is introduced if it is desired to set a default value when no value is supplied.

 Example